dinhtrang24/Signed-GCN/README.md

 pip install -r requirements.txt
 ```
 ## Reproduce results for synthetic data
-Create folder to save results
+Create a folder to save the results
 ```
 mkdir job_id{1..25}
 ```
-We have 25 files of results which correspond to 25 combinations of within and between degree for each scenario.
-We generate between and within-community edges varying in ${1, 3, 6, 12, 24}$ .
+We have 25 files of results, which correspond to 25 combinations of within and between degree for each scenario.
+We generate between and within-community edges varying in ${1, 3, 6, 12, 24}$.
 For example, job_id1 corresponds to the case when within degree = 1 and between degree =1; $\dots$; job_id25 corresponds to the case when within degree = 24 and between degree =24.

 If we want to obtain the result for the case when within degree = 1 and between degree =1, we implement: